 NordVPN is a security-first service that’s perfect for Chinese-based users.
 It has built-in 256-bit AES encryption, which means that the Chinese government, as well as local internet providers, won’t be able to see your data.
 It offers the SSTP protocol, which helps beat even the most hardcore censorship blocks.
 The no-logging policy is tough enough to provide an extra layer of protection, covering IP addresses, timestamps, bandwidth, browsing histories.
 But where NordVPN really shines is in its specialty server selection, which includes obfuscated servers – which hide your VPN use – and Double VPN servers, which route all data through 2 nodes and 2 layers of encoding.
 All these features make this service one of the safest available on the market today.

 Fortunately, security’s not all NordVPN does.
-With 5,000+ proxy servers in over 60 countries, NordVPN lets you connect to IPs from virtually anywhere, giving you a chance to digitally relocate to any continent and view some of the best content libraries in the world.
+With 5,500+ servers in 59 countries, NordVPN lets you connect to IPs from virtually anywhere, giving you a chance to digitally relocate to any continent and view some of the best content libraries in the world.
 The user interface is attractive – and with apps for Windows, MacOS, Linux, Android, iOS, video game consoles and routers, there’s virtually nothing you can’t install NordVPN on.

 All in all, NordVPN is considered a top VPN for opressive governments, and is an excellent choice for accessing Telegram in China.
 You can even connect up to 6 devices at once – and pay using BitPay for complete anonymity.